 And if you live in a region that has Africanized Bees, stop right here and call a professional.

-How to Get Rid of Honey Bees in the House
+How to Get Honey Bees Out of the House

 The best way to remove a colony from in between walls is to hire an experienced beekeeper.
 This job is called a bee “cut-out”.